echo-lalia/MicroHydra/wiki/Playing-Sound.md

 <br />

-### M5Sound.py
+### lib.audio.Audio
+MicroHydra's [audio](https://github.com/echo-lalia/Cardputer-MicroHydra/tree/wikiimprovements/src/lib/audio) module subclasses the apropriate audio module for the current device (Currently this is only `i2ssound`, but may be expanded in the future), and initializes it with the apropriate values for the device.

+Note:
-[M5Sound](https://github.com/echo-lalia/Cardputer-MicroHydra/blob/main/MicroHydra/lib/M5Sound.py) is a module contributed by [Lana-chan](https://github.com/echo-lalia/Cardputer-MicroHydra/commits?author=Lana-chan) for playing high-quality sound on the Cardputer.
+> *`i2ssound` was previously named `M5Sound`, and was contributed by [Lana-chan](https://github.com/echo-lalia/Cardputer-MicroHydra/commits?author=Lana-chan), for playing high-quality sound on the Cardputer.
+> It has been renamed for consistency with MicroHydras other modules.*

 It can play samples stored in a variable, or read large samples from storage using little memory.
 It also can change the pitch of those samples, and even play several at the same time, overlapping.
-Unlike the beeper module, this one is non-blocking (your code can continue to execute while sound is playing).

 <br />